xinyaocse/EchoLLM_Code/README.md

   - *LeASR_Train*: Training data for the LeASR module.
 - TestSet: Contains evaluation datasets used in the various experimental settings described in the paper.
 These include:
   - *CNN_Test*: Testing sets for the CNN-based voice activity detector.
-  - *LeASR_RealWorld*: Real-world data collected for the LeASR module.
+  - *LeASR_RealTest*: Real-world data collected for the LeASR module.
   - *Controlled_Experiments*: Datasets used in controlled environment experiments.
   - *Ablation_Study*: Datasets used in ablation studies.
   - *Attack_Robustness*: Samples to evaluate robustness under varying attack conditions.